vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 - A stop order submission may have an optional `Size Override`:
   - If unset, the size within the contained normal order submission will be used
   - If set to `Order` (which should be an object containing specification for a particular order ID), triggering should override the contained order's size with however much of the referenced order has traded.
-Additionally, the referenced order should have any remaining untraded portion cancelled.
+Additionally, the referenced order should have any remaining unmatched portion cancelled.
   - If set to `Position`, triggering should override the contained order's size with the trader's entire current position on the market.
     - All `Position` stop orders existing should be cancelled if a trader's position changes from long to short (or vice versa).